DutchJaFO/ThingyDex/ThingyDexer.WASM/wwwroot/sample-data/Welcome.md

 			let us pray
 				surely someone will answer
 					or something ?
+					  do we really want to know ?

 ## Acknowledgements
-Inspired by the skirmishgame Verrotwood and a discussion on the OnTableTop Discord
+Inspired by the skirmish game Verrotwood and a discussion on the OnTableTop Discord